yann9602/docs.fr-fr-1/docs/csharp/async.md

 calculateButton.Clicked += async (o, e) =>
 {
-    // This line will yield control to the UI CalculateDamageDone()
+    // This line will yield control to the UI while CalculateDamageDone()
     // performs its work.
 The UI thread is free to perform other work. var damageResult = await Task.Run(() => CalculateDamageDone());
     DisplayDamage(damageResult);